26 Weeks Pregnant

 Tips for Week 26

-- Address sciatica — physical therapy referral (prenatal PT), prenatal massage, warm bath, side-sleeping with pillow between knees, avoid prolonged sitting/standing.
+- Address sciatica — a physical therapy referral (prenatal PT), prenatal massage, warm baths, side-sleeping with a pillow between your knees, and avoiding prolonged sitting or standing can ease the pain.

-- Rethink exercise — running, swimming, prenatal yoga OK.
-Listen to body.
-Pelvic floor + core work critical now.
-Avoid contact sports, supine position, hot yoga.
+- Rethink your exercise — running, swimming, and prenatal yoga are all fine.
+Listen to your body, and prioritize pelvic floor and core work now.
+Avoid contact sports, lying flat on your back, and hot yoga.

-- Treat PUPPP rash (if applicable) — usually harmless but miserable.
-Oatmeal baths, cool compresses, fragrance-free moisturizer, topical corticosteroids (with provider OK).
-Resolves post-birth.
+- Treat PUPPP rash if it appears — it’s usually harmless but can be miserable.
+Oatmeal baths, cool compresses, a fragrance-free moisturizer, and topical corticosteroids (with your provider’s okay) can help, and it resolves after birth.

 Things To Do (Checklist)